passthejoe/pujol_variations_on_aguado/escuela_razonda_de_la_guitarra.md

 The *el cuatro libro* available on the internet as a PDF has a date on the back cover of March 16, 1998.

-All four volumes, originally published by Ricordi in Argentina,
+All four volumes, originally published by Ricordi in Argentina, have text in both Spanish and French.
+It is the contention of Matanya Ophee, whose Editions Orphée published the excellent English translation of volumes 1-3, that Pujol wrote the French text in addition to the Spanish and didn't rely on a translator.

 There is a preface in *libro tercero*, dated September 1952, called *proemio* in Spanish